-The weather here in Missouri includes warm, moist air from the Gulf of Mexico and cold fronts from Canada.
+The weather in Missouri is warm, with moisture in the air carried from the Gulf of Mexico and cold fronts from Canada.
+Missouri’s climate is continental, distinguished by strong seasonality.
 All this results in true four-season weather.
-However, those seasons can often occur on the same day!
+However, those seasons can often occur on the same day.

 Of particular concern is responding to heavy rainfall that can lead to basement or crawl space flooding.
 Even excess moisture can impact your foundation, causing cracking and leading to future flooding.